- Implementing a standardized dispute management process can decrease the volume of pending disputes and enhance the speed of resolving conflicts.

 Invoice dispute management refers to the process of addressing and resolving invoice-related issues, such as discrepancies in pricing, quantity, or delivery.
 These disputes can arise due to various reasons, such as miscommunication, errors, or misunderstanding of terms and conditions.

 Customers tend to hold off the payment in case of multiple disputes.
-If disputes are not resolved quickly, the uncollectible amount owed could hurt a company’s cash flow resulting in a direct financial loss of the company.
-Therefore Dispute resolution could also be defined as a series of steps required to resolve disputes between parties effectively so that the payment owed to a vendor is not jeopardized.
+If the invoice dispute resolution process is not efficient, the uncollectible amount owed could hurt a company’s cash flow resulting in a direct financial loss for the company.

 Before planning strategies to resolve disputes quickly and efficiently, one must first get acquainted with the various types of disputes.
 They are as follows:

 - Pricing Dispute : A dispute that arises due to the difference in pricing between the payment that is charged and the one that was agreed upon by both parties.

 - Quality Dispute : A dispute that arises when the quality of the product or service billed on an invoice is in question.

 - Administrative Dispute : A dispute that arises due to missing or incorrect documents.

 - Unaccounted Goods Dispute : A dispute that arises due to the billing of goods or services unaccounted for.

 - Double Billing Dispute : A dispute that arises when delivery is billed twice by mistake.